dkeathley/6.2410-lab/markdown/chapter-XX-quantum-optics-basics.md

 +++

-In contrast to number states, we know that the fields of laser light should have regions of high and low fields that are well defined.
-This corresponds to the image of a plane wave that oscillates smothly in time and space.
-Such light is well described by coherrent states.
+In contrast to number states, classical electromagnetic waves are  described as a collection of plane waves that oscillates smothly in time and space.
+These plane waves have regions of high and low fields that are well defined as a function of phase.
+There are many applications in quantum optics that use such "classical" sources of light (e.g. a continuous-wave laser source), so we need a way to describe it within our quantum fraemwork.
+For this purpose, we can use *coherent states*.

-We might denote a coherent state as $\ket{\alpha}$, where $\alpha$ is a complex number whos amplitude relates to the electric field strength, and whos phase relates to the phase offset of the electromagnetic wave.
-Of course, these states can also have other properties, such as polarization.
+We denote a coherent state as $\ket{\alpha}$, where $\alpha$ is a complex number whos amplitude relates to the electric field strength, and whos phase relates to the phase offset of the electromagnetic wave.
+As with number states, these states can also have other properties, such as polarization and spatial mode.

 An interesting and useful fact is that a coherent state is nothing more than a distribution of number states all added together in a particular way.
 For instance, a classical state populating the $m^\text{th}$ mode is represented as: